 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our school, are embedded within the curriculum and through themed days.

-The Reasoning lessons are delivered principally through the White Rose Scheme of learning, supplemented by Maths No Problem.
 We want our children to become fluent in the fundamentals of Mathematics, through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 Children access White Rose premium resources, My Maths and Monster Multiplication activities through Google Classroom as part of their weekly home learning, in order to practise these skills.

 Collective worship play a fundamental role in our curriculum with daily worship built in to the day.
 This is an opportunity for the whole school to gather together, engage in worship, respond to the messages we hear and to make a difference in the world.
 The themes are referred to throughout the school day, when referring to our actions, our treatment of others and how we are impacted as individuals.